shlevanto/text_file_compression/docs/test_documentation.md

 ![image](tiralabra_decompression.png)

 LZSS is in turn much more efficient in decoding.
-Again both are n log n but now for LZSS it has a much more limited amount of scanning to find the tokenized content whereas BWT has to sort each set size chunk in every case.
+LZSS decompression has time complexity O(log n) which clearly shows herewhereas BWT has to sort each set size chunk in every case with time complexity O(n log n).

 ### Test repeatability